tcharding/tobin.cc/content/reading-list.md

 Steven S Skiena

 # Past

+**The Go Programming Language**
+Alan A. A. Donovan, Brian W. Kernighan

 **Apprenticeship Patterns** Guidance for the Aspiring Software Craftsman - David H. Hoover and Adewale Oshineye *(a,-)*